 A: BUI is classified as a first degree misdemeanor.
 An individual convicted of BUI in Ohio will face up to six months in jail, a fine of up to $1,000, and up to five years of probation.
 There are some mandatory penalties for B.U.I.
 A first time offender will face a mandatory jail sentence of at least three days (or complete a driver intervention program) and a mandatory fine of at least $150.
 Also, a boater who refuses to consent to a chemical test (breath, blood, or urine) will be ineligible to operate or register a watercraft for one year

 Q: What are the penalties if a person has more than one conviction for Boating Under the Influence?

 A: If an individual has previously been convicted of BUI, or any DUI / OVI, the minimum mandatory penalties for a subsequent BUI conviction are increased.
 An individual convicted of a second BUI offense within ten years will face the minimum mandatory jail sentence of 10 days.
 For a third offense within ten years, the individual will face a minimum mandatory jail sentence of 30 days.
-In the same regard, if an individual has a BUI conviction and is later convicted for DUI / OVI, the minimum mandatory penalties for the DUI / OVI charge are increased.
+In the same regard, if an individual has a BUI conviction and is later convicted for DUI / OVI, the minimum mandatory sentence for the DUI / OVI charge is increased.
 Furthermore, repeat violators may be included on a list of habitual D.U.I offenders.

 Our practice is focused on DUI / OVI defense, and we have experience representing clients charged with BUI.
 To learn more about us, please see the firm overview.
 You can also see what clients say and review our past case results.
 We limit the number of cases we accept so we can provide outstanding service to our clients.
 If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.